kanzhengyan/Tempus_BC_manuscript_code_share/README.md

 ## Overview

-This repository contains the source code associated with the manuscript titled ""Real-world clinical genomics analysis revealed a dichotomy between ER-independent and ER-dependent mechanisms of drug resistance to CDK4/6i plus endocrine therapies in HR+/HER2- metastatic breast cancers"
+This repository contains the source code, input and output data associated with the manuscript titled ""Real-world clinical genomics analysis revealed bifurcation of ER-independent and ER-dependent mechanisms of drug resistance to CDK4/6i plus endocrine therapies in HR+/HER2- metastatic breast cancers"

 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.